mpv-player/mpv/DOCS/man/options.rst

     will be slower (especially when playing over http), or that behavior with broken files is much worse.
 So don't use this option.

+``--demuxer-mkv-fix-timestamps=<yes|no>``
+    Fix rounded Matroska timestamps (enabled by default).
+Matroska usually stores timestamps rounded to milliseconds.
+This means timestamps jitter by some amount around the intended timestamp. mpv can correct the timestamps based on the framerate value stored in the file: if the timestamps does not deviate more than 1 frame (as implied by the framerate), the timestamp is rounded to the next frame, which should undo the rounding the muxer did.

+    This can break playback if the framerate value stored in the file is too high.

 ``--demuxer-rawaudio-channels=<value>``
     Number of channels (or channel layout) if ``--demuxer=rawaudio`` is used (default: stereo).